CB9683/DWI_TEMPERATURE_HPC/README.md

 This repository contains a comprehensive, automated pipeline for estimating brain temperature from diffusion-weighted imaging (DWI) data, with a focus on the cerebrospinal fluid (CSF).
 The pipeline leverages tools from MRtrix3, FSL, and custom Python scripts to perform preprocessing, analysis, and quality control reporting.

+## 🆕 Version 2.0: Bi-exponential Diffusion Model
+The pipeline now includes an advanced bi-exponential diffusion model to address partial volume effects in CSF regions.
+This enhancement separates free water diffusion from tissue-contaminated signals, providing more accurate temperature estimates.
+See [CLAUDE.md](CLAUDE.md) for detailed documentation.

 It is designed to be run on a High-Performance Computing (HPC) cluster using the Portable Batch System (PBS) for job scheduling.

 ## Key Features